 If requested, settlement documents can be signed via remote notarization.
 Knight Barry has selected remote notarization platforms authorized by the state in which the notary public is located and which platforms are capable of meeting the minimum requirements of the state, including retention of the video and the safeguarding of NPI.

 Once the deal has closed, closing documents must be submitted for recording within two business days of disbursement, according to company policy.
 Such documents are also to be submitted via eRecording when possible so that they can be tracked electronically throughout the transaction.
 Knight Barry’s online rate calculator gives consumers the peace of mind that they are being charged fair and appropriate premiums.

 Knight Barry Title knows its job is not complete.
 All documents must be

-delivered to our clients as quickly as possible.
+delivered to customers as quickly as possible.
 Title policy production and

 delivery is done within 30 days and the insurer’s premium is delivered within